sniporbob/PiRaTN/README.md

 If a radio is turned on and hooked up it will transmit a fair bit of AFSK data at step two, then a smaller burst of AFSK data at step 7 and at step 8.
 If there are users already on ATAK using the network it is advisable to keep the radio powered off or unhooked until after all services have started (approx 3 minutes) to avoid unnecessary radio traffic.

+# ATAK App Configuration

+The frequency of position updates must be reduced.
+Go to:

+Settings > Show All Preferences > Device Preferences > Reporting Preferences

+Change the Dynamic Reporting Rate for all (Unreliable) categories to much larger values.
+Due to limited network bandwidth the Maximum rate should probably be no less than 60, with correspondingly larger numbers for the Minimum and Stationary rate.

+# Known Issues

+Only data broadcast over UDP will be sent over the radio.
+Anything without a "broadcast" option is unlikely to be supported.
+Direct chat is not supported but the All Chat Rooms does function correctly.

+It is possible for messages to be lost if multiple users transmit simultaneously, or if one user attempts to rapidly transmit a significant number of items.
+Direwolf attempts to avoid transmitting over other radio traffic but seems to throw away packets if it cannot transmit them within a fairly short window.

+ATAK ignores the maximum reporting rate setting when large changes in speed or direction are involved, for example a car accelerating, breaking, or going around a corner.
+In these situations ATAK will send multiple rapid position updates.
+A single moving vehicle can completely saturate the radio link and prevent any other nodes from sending position or chat information.
 #